officelifehq/docs/docs/documentation/operate/time-tracking.md

 ## Submitting a timesheet

-When you are satisfied with your timesheet, you can simply submit the timesheet for validation, and the timesheet will be marked as `Waiting for approval`.
+When you are satisfied with your timesheet, you can  submit the timesheet for validation, and the timesheet will be marked as `Waiting for approval`.

 ![](./img/time-tracking-dashboard-waiting-for-approval.png)

-If you have a manager, he/she will be warned and will have to validate the timesheet after you’ve submitted it.
+If you have a manager, (s)he will be warned and will have to validate the timesheet after you’ve submitted it.
 If you don’t have a manager, someone in HR or with the accountant role will be able to validate the timesheet.

 ## Approving/rejecting a timesheet